 Getting the Lingo Down

 These words were all confusing to me when we were choosing our Korean DMZ tour, as everyone outside of Korea just refers to the entire area as the DMZ.
-The DMZ is the stretch of land, which reaches into both North Korea and South Korea, with the Hangang and Imjingang Rivers running between.
+What does DMZ stand for?
+The DMZ, or demilitarized zone, is the stretch of land, which reaches into both North Korea and South Korea, with the Hangang and Imjingang Rivers running between.
 It is the buffer zone which surrounds the 38th parallel.
 This zone is about 2.5 miles wide and about 160 miles long.
-It is marked by barbed wire and guard posts, and is desolate.
+It is marked by barbed wire and guard posts and is desolate.
 It is the most heavily militarized border in the world.

 Within the vicinity of the DMZ, is Camp Bonifas, where we visited the welcome center, as well as a handful of other installations, including some unique “residential” areas.
 Most importantly, within the DMZ, lies the Joint Security Area.
 The JSA is the only spot where North Korean and South Korean forces stand face to face.
 Each side is allowed no more than 35 soldiers at any one time.
 The JSA is relatively small, roughly 800 meters wide, and in a circular shape.
 The JSA houses UN buildings, and a large North Korean operated building on the north side, called Panmungak.